 This is pretty much the norm at all other Walt Disney World resort hotels not specifically discussed in this post.
 We wouldn’t go as far as to say decorations are sparse at the other resorts, but they don’t rise to a level that justifies taking an hour or so to go see (and you’re looking at spending at least that much time on each of them due to transit).

-It’s important to note that Walt Disney World Christmas decorations change yearly, and what you see described and photographed here is not necessarily what will be offered in 2020 or beyond.
+It’s important to note that Walt Disney World Christmas decorations change yearly, and what you see described and photographed here is not necessarily what will be offered next year or beyond.
 Some of these displays have already evolved a bit since the photos were taken!
 That said, regardless of any cosmetic changes to the displays, all of these resorts have been worth touring at Christmas since we’ve been visiting them.

 Which other Walt Disney World resort hotels do you think are worth visiting at Christmas?
 Which resorts have your favorite Christmas decorations?
 Any questions we can help you answer?
 Hearing your feedback is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!